lightning/bolts/02-peer-protocol.md

   - SHOULD fail the connection if `fee_satoshis` is not strictly between its last-sent `fee_satoshis` and its previously-received `fee_satoshis`, unless it has reconnected since then.
-  - if the receiver agrees with the fee
+  - if the receiver agrees with the fee:
-    - it SHOULD reply with a .
-    33`closing_signed` with the same `fee_satoshis` value
+    - SHOULD reply with a `closing_signed` with the same `fee_satoshis` value.
   - otherwise:
-    - it MUST propose a value strictly between the received `fee_satoshis` and its previously-sent `fee_satoshis`.
+    - MUST propose a value "strictly between" the received `fee_satoshis` and its previously-sent `fee_satoshis`.

 #### Rationale

-The "strictly between" requirements ensure that we make forward progress, even if only by a single satoshi at a time.
+The "strictly between" requirement ensures that forward progress is made, even if only by a single satoshi at a time.
 To avoid keeping state and to handle the corner case, where fees have shifted between disconnection and reconnection, negotiation restarts on reconnection.

-Note that there is limited risk if the closing transaction is delayed, and it will be broadcast very soon, so there is usually no reason to pay a premium for rapid processing.
+Note there is limited risk if the closing transaction is delayed, but it will be broadcast very soon; so there is usually no reason to pay a premium for rapid processing.

 ## Normal Operation